alexharri/website/posts/canvas-to-ascii.md

 }
 ```

-I tried benchmarking this for $100{,}000$ input sampling vectors on my Macbook -- $100$K invocations of this function consistently take about $190$ms. If we want to be able to use this for an animated canvas at $60$ FPS, we only have $16{.}66$ms to render each frame.
+I tried benchmarking this for $100{,}000$ input sampling vectors on my MacBook -- $100$K invocations of this function consistently take about $190$ms. If we want to be able to use this for an animated canvas at $60$ FPS, we only have $16{.}66$ms to render each frame.
 We can use this to get a rough budget for how many lookups we can perform each frame:

 <p className="mathblock">$$ 100{,}000 \times \dfrac{16{.}66\ldots}{190} \approx 8{,}772 $$</p>